Unclegeenoo/Data-Science-Portfolio/Complex Projects/README.md

  * 7.0 Analysis of Attendance Data (R Studio)
-   * 7.1 Loaded financial csv and conducted a "macro-inspection" on the data
+   * 7.1 Loaded attendance csv and conducted a "macro-inspection" on the data
    * 7.2 Installed packages and uploaded libraries
    * 7.3 Created data frame from Attendance Data CSV
    * 7.4 Created extra columns